AlexMurphy-ml/ai-hr-experiments/README.md

 # ai-hr-experiments
-A mini pilot study on LLM-assisted HR practices
+A mini pilot study on LLM-assisted HR practices.
+Full research-paper-flavored PDF in files.